2023 Best Value Mechanical Engineering Master's Degree Schools in the Southwest Region

 Top 10 Best Mechanical Engineering Master's Degree Schools

 Our 2023 rankings named The University of Texas at Austin the best value school in the Southwest Region for mechanical engineering students working on their master’s degree.
-Located in the large city of Austin, UT Austin is a public college with a very large student population.
+Located in the city of Austin, UT Austin is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at UT Austin are $22,944 a year.

-UT Austin also took the #2 spot in our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region rankings.
+UT Austin not only placed well in our value ranking, but it is also #2 on our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region list.

 Read full report on Mechanical Engineering at The University of Texas at Austin